mgoellnitz/coconat/README.md

 This is the umbrella project for a familiy of content access libraries in different languages.

-They implement the most simple way to access content managed with the CoreMedia CMS version 5.2 and up.
+These libraries implement the most simple way to access content managed with the CoreMedia CMS version 5.2 and up using different languages.
 Also they are not meant to be a replacement for anything from the CoreMedia universe of tools and components.
 They are intended for use as an integration tool or as a low level and limited performance access library.
 (There are no performance problems so far.
 There simply is no performance to run into trouble with.)

 To access the repository database of a Replication Live Server, each flavour uses the latest means of direct database access in broader use for the given language.